Librarika/manual/docs/member-area.md

 ## Submit Reservation Request

-Submit Reservation Request is the section where you can send a request for any books that you want to reserve.
+Submit reservation request is the section where you can send a request for any books that you want to reserve.

 To complete your reservation, please follow the below steps: